rolleric/snpsMan2VimSyntax/README.md

 [Vim](http://www.vim.org), which can be used in combination with the standard Tcl syntax file, i.e. tcl.vim.

-Only the script commands in the 'cat2' category are parsed.
+Only the script commands in the preformatted 'cat2' category are parsed.
 Syntax codes are generated for the command names as well as their options.

 Given that man pages follow familiar rules, this script may also be used for other Synopsys tools, but it has only been tested for the tools listed above.

 Other, pre-compiled .vim syntax files exist, but most are out-of-date.
-With `snpsMan2VimSyntax`, you can generate a syntax file that exactly matches the tool(s) that are installed on your system.
+With snpsMan2VimSyntax, you can generate a syntax file that _exactly_ matches the tool(s) that are installed on your system.

 ## Using the Script

 You need the Synopsys tools installed on your system.
-Begin by adding their `$SYNOPSYS/bin` paths to your $PATH.
+Begin by adding their
+$SYNOPSYS/bin paths to your $PATH.
 This is necessary such that the script can locate the executables, e.g. `dc_shell`, from which the man paths can be derived.
 Then run: